wp-plugins/toolbar-removal-completely-disable/readme.txt

 * There is some legal grey area regarding what is considered a derivative work, but we feel strongly that plugins and themes are derivative work and thus inherit the GPL license.
 = Guidelines =
 * This software meet [Detailed Plugin Guidelines](http://wordpress.org/extend/plugins/about/guidelines/) paragraphs 1,4,10,12,13,16,17 quality requirements.

+* This readme.txt rocks.
+Seriously.
+Flying colors.
+It meet the specifications according to WordPress [Readme Validator](http://wordpress.org/extend/plugins/about/validator/) directives.

 * The author of this plugin is available at any time, to make all changes, or corrections, to respect these specifications.
 = Copyright =